 Free Speech Coalition v.
 Reno, 198 F.3d 1083 (9th Cir.1999), sets forth a legislative history of the various federal acts dealing with child pornography.

-The statute was unconstitutionally applied to a mother who possessed a family photo showing herself and her young daughter exposed because the photo was meant entirely for personal use, in nature, no economic or commercial use was intended, and such possession had no connection with, or effect on, the national or international commercial child pornography market.
+The statute was unconstitutionally applied to a mother who possessed a family photo showing herself and her young daughter exposed because the photo was meant entirely for personal use, no economic or commercial use was intended, and such possession had no connection with, or effect on, the national or international commercial child pornography market.
 United States v.
-McCoy, 323 F.3d 1114, 1132 (9th Cir.2003); but see United States v McCalla, 545 F.3d 750, 756 (9th Cir.2008), cert. denied, 129 S. Ct.
-1363 (2009), which held that to the extent the reasoning in McCoy also relied on the local nature of the activity, its reasoning was overruled by Gonzalez v.
+McCoy, 323 F.3d 1114, 1132 (9th Cir.2003); but see United States v.
+McCalla, 545 F.3d 750, 756 (9th Cir.2008) (holding that any reasoning in McCoy relying on local nature of activity was overruled by Gonzalez v.
 Raich, 545 U.S. 1 (2005).

 Possession of materials involving the sexual exploitation of minors under § 2254(a)(4)(B) may be a lesser-included offense of receipt of such materials under § 2252(a)(2).
 United States v.
 Schales, 546 F.3d 966, 977 (9th Cir.2008).
+However, possession of materials involving the sexual exploitation of minors under § 2254(a)(4)(B) is not a lesser-included offense of distribution of such materials under § 2252(a)(2).
+See United States v.
+McElmurry, 776 F.3d 1061, 1063-65 (9th Cir.2015).
 When possession is charged along with either receipt or distribution and a "lesser-included offense" instruction is not given, the court should ensure that the "separate conduct" requirement under the Double Jeopardy Clause has been satisfied.
 This could be done either with an appropriate instruction directing that separate conduct be found or by providing the jury with a special verdict form that requires the jury to identify the conduct supporting each conviction.
 See United States v.
 Teague, 722 F.3d 1187, 1193 (9th Cir.
-2013).
+2013)